SkyNet-3/SOC167---LS-Command-Detected-in-Requested-URL/README.md

 <img src="https://i.imgur.com/JWl6L2J.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-The specific pattern/signature that the rule was detecting seems to be "?s", which looks very close to the "ls" command that triggered the alert.
+The specific pattern/signature that the rule was detecting seems to be "?s" and or the "ls" in the word skills, which looks very close to the actual "ls" command that triggered the alert.
 There are also several outbound HTTPS requests being to Letsdefend.io made from an Internal IP address that belongs to ElliotPRD : <br/>
 <img src="https://i.imgur.com/PDzfE8J.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/><img src="https://i.imgur.com/wRFSJbu.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />